 Pooja: I think the activism part of my work probably relates more to how I talk and present my work to make people understand or access that part of the disability community get an insight into our experiences and how enabling and powerful our lives are and they're not based on lack of ability or some deficiency somewhere and I think it's very interesting to be able to communicate that through abstract painting.

 Matt: Thinking as Pooja and Andy were talking,

 Matt: it seems like we also live in a historic moment where being accepting of one's body and disability in and of itself is activism and there's a beautiful quality to that sort of activism.

 Matt: Whether or not it's artistic, whether or not it comes out as an artistic medium.
 That somehow being accepting of oneself is an activist moment and that is a powerful idea and that is one reason why I feel like this discussion that we've just had today is really like heartwarming and powerful and progressive in what we're doing and eventually I hope it disappears because we shouldn't always have to have this but right now it is a necessary moment and and this discussion is absolutely it is activism, just by being accepting of ourselves.

 Justin: I have myself matured over the years.
 Being surrounded by badass people that are just like doing their own thing and just doing this amazing amazing work and so, yeah, that statement by Andy I think really stands out because I think in one shape or another we have been radicalized, you know, by the disability rights movement I guess, I think that's one of my big takeaways from this session.

-The Disability Culture Leadership Initiative and 3Arts/Bodies of Work Residency Fellowships are supported in part by grants from
+The Disability Culture Leadership Initiative and 3Arts/Bodies of Work Residency Program are supported in part by grants from

-the Arts Work Fund, the Joyce Foundation, and the National Endowment for the Arts.
+the Joyce Foundation and the National Endowment for the Arts.